Yurii-Laguta/JB4A-SDK-Android/_posts/2015-06-08-implement-sdk-google.md

 ### Update Your Project's `app\build.gradle`

 #### Add an Application ID
-Add an `applicationId` to the `defaultConfig{ }` block.
-This is required for the manifest merger process to work and have the appropriate permissions assigned to your application.
+Add an `applicationId` to the `defaultConfig{ }` section.
+This is required for the manifest merger process to work and have the appropriate permissions and intent-filters assigned to your application.
 <script src="https://gist.github.com/sfmc-mobilepushsdk/f67cb31c44328870f6e1.js"></script><br/>

 #### Add the SDK's Dependencies